-- 255. Ten reporting Contracting Parties reported on the implementation of the Regional Action Plan for the Conservation of the Monk Seal, as below - 256.
+- 255. Thirteen reporting Contracting Parties reported on the implementation of the Regional Action Plan for the Conservation of the Monk Seal, as below - 256.
 Has the Party given the monk seal protection status?
-Eight reporting Contracting Parties out of ten reported having granted protection status to the monk seals.
+Twelve reporting Contracting Parties out of thirteen reported having granted protection status to the monk seals.
 In a reporting Contracting Party work is indicated to be ongoing. - 257.
 For fishing, does the Party explicitly ban the use of dynamite, the carrying of firearms on boats, and all fishing techniques that can endanger monk seals?
-Seven reporting Contracting Parties out of ten reported having banned fishing techniques that can endanger monk seals, including the use of dynamite.
+Eleven reporting Contracting Parties out of thirteen reported having banned fishing techniques that can endanger monk seals, including the use of dynamite.
 One of the reporting Contracting Parties noted the enforcement measures put in place in that regard through its domestic legislation. - 258.
 If the Party still has breeding monk seal populations, have measures been taken to isolate monk seals from any human activity?
-The only reporting Contracting Party which indicated having monk seal populations in reproductive age in its territory answered this question positively. - 259.
+Two reporting Contracting Parties answered this question positively. - 259.
 In the Party's territory, have SPAs been created to conserve monk seal populations or their potential habitats?
-Three reporting Contracting Parties out of ten indicated having established protected areas for the conservation of monk seal populations.
+Six reporting Contracting Parties out of thirteen indicated having established protected areas for the conservation of monk seal populations.
 Two Parties noted ongoing projects for the creation of SPAs to conserve monk seal populations. - 260.
 Has the Party established a list of breeding caves and other habitats that are of importance for monk seal conservation?
-Only a reporting Contracting Party reported having inventoried the breeding caves and other habitats of importance for monk seals conservation.
-Two Parties indicated ongoing studies in this field. - 261.
+Two reporting Contracting Parties reported having inventoried the breeding caves and other habitats of importance for monk seals conservation.
+Four Parties indicated ongoing work in this field. - 261.
 Has the Party carried out programmes for data collection on the monk seal?
-Three reporting Contracting Parties out of ten reporting having in place programmes for the collection of data on monk seals.
-Two Parties indicated ongoing work in this area. - 262.
+Six reporting Contracting Parties out of thirteen reported having in place programmes for the collection of data on monk seals.
+ThreeParties indicated ongoing work in this area. - 262.
 Has the Party developed programmes for awareness raising, information and training concerning monk seal conservation?
-Three reporting Contracting Parties out of ten reported having developed awareness raising and training programmes concerning monk seals.
+Six reporting Contracting Parties out of thirteen reported having developed awareness raising and training programmes concerning monk seals.
 This has been channeled through the relevant ministries and/or NGOs and cover a variety of actions such as wider distribution of informative material (i.e. booklets, brochures, etc.).
-The main difficulty reported is financial resources.

-263. Does the Party have an action plan for the conservation of monk seals and its potential habitats?
-Only a reporting Contracting Party out of ten indicated having developed an action plan for the conservation of the monk seal.
+The main difficulty reported is financial resources. - 263.
+Does the Party have an action plan for the conservation of monk seals and its potential habitats?
+Only a reporting Contracting Party indicated having developed an action plan for the conservation of the monk seal.
 However, some Parties noted that although action plans are not in place, measures to protect monk seals have been taken in the framework of acts protecting species.